 Most importantly, we'll be on the look out for the gremlins we know can lurk in a deed of trust.
 Gremlins that can cause havoc amongst trustees and beneficiaries.

 We all know prevention is usually easier that cure.
 Prevention frequently saves us emotional heartaches and most importantly, money.
-So take some time now and send us an email or call us and let us check your Trust Deed.
+So take some time now and contact us and let us check your Trust Deed.